evilmastermind/monstershuffler-backend/db/migration/from_mysql_to_postgresql.md

 source old-db.sql
 ```

--2 execute objects.sql to update the tables
+-2 execute `objects.sql`to update the tables

+-3 execute `inserts.sql`

--3 get nmig https://github.com/AnatolyUss/nmig and convert the db from mysql to postgresql
+-4 get nmig https://github.com/AnatolyUss/nmig and convert the db from mysql to postgresql

 Example of config.json file (nmig)